Intelligent Document Processing (IDP): The Ultimate Guide to Faster, More Accurate Data Analysis

 Manually processing form information is time-consuming and involves rote data entry.
 Relying on humans to carry out this function means investing heavily in operational overhead and time.
 Moreover, it exposes companies to unchecked human error and oversight.
 When an organization deals with hundreds or thousands of forms on a daily basis, the benefit of an automated data extraction process is clear.

 With modern forms processing technology, organizations can automate data capture from various form types, going beyond merely capturing data to provide an end-to-end solution.
 This typically includes form reading, data identification, extraction, organization, and data delivery.

 The Evolution of Intelligent Document Processing

-Intelligent Document Processing is a very recent development in the history of document processing, the latter of which had its beginnings in the early 1900s when OCR was first developed.
+Intelligent Document Processing is a very recent development in the history of document processing, the latter of which had its beginnings in the early 1900s when document OCR was first developed.
 It has been made possible thanks to rapid advancement in the application of artificial intelligence.
 Some sub-sectors within lending are more advanced than others when it comes to intelligent document processing integration.
-For instance, lenders supporting the Paycheck Protection Program wholeheartedly embraced IDP to accelerate the review of pandemic loan applications.
+For instance, lenders who supported the Paycheck Protection Program wholeheartedly embraced IDP AI to accelerate the review of pandemic loan applications.
 In comparison, mortgage lenders are largely much further behind on the adoption curve and many still rely on largely manual document processing.

 Technologies like machine learning, natural language processing, and computer vision have all developed to the point where they enable IDP to lead the document classification and data capture function entirely.